BCRFA Restaurant COVID-19 Safety Plan

 4. Establishing new rules and guidelines for our staff to follow to help keep people physically distanced and to enhance our cleaning regimens.

-5. Defining what positions and in what situations our staff will safely be using PPE, particularly non-medical masks, to limit exposure to respiratory droplets.
+5. Defining what positions and in what situations our staff will be offered PPE, particularly non-medical masks, to limit exposure to respiratory droplets.
 This includes training on how to use masks correctly.

 6. Limiting private gathering to no more than 50 people in accordance with the PHO.